 Times have changed when it comes to auctions.

 Long gone are the days when bidders would plan on spending an entire day at an auction.
 We utilize a strategy that increases bidding while strengthening attendance.
 It begins with using two auctioneers at the same time on our larger auctions.
 At all of our auctions we go at a comfortable yet urgent pace.
 The key to our pace is the fact we generally do not take bids less than $10 to start an item.
 If we cannot get a $10 starting bid we will add another item to the offering and ask for $10 to start that offering.
 (On rare occasions we will elect to accept a $5 starting bid as an attempt to jump-start the crowd, if needed) Response from bidders has been overwhelmingly positive.

 Not all Illinois auctioneers have the same credentials and qualifications.

 Always choose an educated professional who is committed to the auction industry

-Because of that we are looking for quality, customer-focused representatives to work in a variety of positions.
+We are always looking for quality, customer-focused representatives to work in a variety of positions.
 Hourly pay and bonuses vary on position and experience.
 Positions and duties include:

 Auction preparation specialist: A key and vital position for those with strong organizational skills and knowledge of antiques, collectibles and items of value.
 Responsibilities include going into homes searching for and boxing of auction material, identifying and taking notes of items discovered.
 Coordinate and supervise removal of auction items on auction day and assist auctioneer on other duties.
 Hours/days may vary, but mostly is a week day job.
 Must be able to work alone in homes or businesses.